Positive Energy Representations, Holomorphic Discrete Series and Finite-Dimensional Irreps

 The limits of discrete series representations are in some doublets.
 The doublets are of three kinds, denoted by: ~$^1\chi^\pm_{p\nu}\,$, ~$^2\chi^\pm_{p n}\,$, ~$^3\chi^\pm_{\nu n}\,$, and the expression for their signatures can be obtained from the signatures of ~$\chi'^\pm_{p\nu n}\,$, by setting, ~$n=0$, ~$\n=0$, ~$p=0$, respectively, i.e., \eqn\signadsd{\eqalign{ ^1\chi'^-_{p\nu } &= [\ha(p+\nu-1), \ha(\nu-1) ;\ 2 -\ha p] \cr ^1\chi'^+_{p\nu } &= [\ha(\nu-1), \ha(p+\nu-1) ;\ 2 +\ha p] \cr ^2\chi'^-_{p n} &= [\ha(p-1), \ha(n-1) ;\ 2 -\ha (p+n)] \cr ^2\chi'^+_{p n} &= [\ha(n-1), \ha(p-1) ;\ 2 +\ha (p+n)] \cr ^3\chi'^-_{\nu n} &= [\ha(\nu-1), \ha(n+\nu-1) ;\ 2 -\ha n] \cr ^3\chi'^+_{\nu n} &= [\ha(n+\nu-1), \ha(\nu-1) ;\ 2 +\ha n] \cr }}

-Note that for all pairs of ERs/GVMs with signature distinguished by ~$\pm$~ the sum of the $d$'s of the two ERs/GVMs equals 4 - the dimension of Minkowski space-time in this case.
+Note that for all pairs of ERs/GVMs with signature distinguished by ~$\pm$~ the sum of the conformal weights $d$ of the two ERs/GVMs equals 4 - the dimension of Minkowski space-time in this case.
 Furthermore, the ERs of such pairs are related by two Knapp-Stein integral operators \KnSt.

 Finally the singlets are denoted by ~$\chi^s_{\nu} ~=~ [\ha(\nu-1), \ha(\nu-1) ;\ 2 ]$, ($\nu\in\bbn$), and the expression for their signatures can be obtained from the signatures of ~$\chi'^\pm_{p\nu n}\,$, by setting, ~$n=0$~ and ~$p=0$ (then $\pm$ coincide).\foot{Obviously the doublets and singlets are not related to any finite-dimensional representations.}